-Lupus is mostly treated with medications.
-You may take one or more depending on your symptoms.
-The types of medications usually used to treat lupus include:
+Medications are often used to treat Lupus.
+You may take one or more medications depending on your symptoms.
+Below is a list of common types of medicines used to treat lupus.

-Corticosteroids are very effective at treating pain and inflammation caused by lupus.
-They are usually used for short periods to avoid side effects.
-Taking corticosteroids for a few weeks or months can help treat severe symptoms.
-The medication dose is then slowly lowered and stopped.
+- Corticosteroids treat pain and swelling caused by lupus.
+An example of a corticosteroid is prednisone (Rayos).
+They are usually used for a few weeks or months.
+The dose is then slowly lowered and stopped.

-The goal of treatment is to relieve symptoms and prevent your lupus from getting worse.
-You may need to try more than one medication to find one that helps your symptoms.
-It is important to see your doctor regularly to check if your treatment is working.
-Tell your doctor about your symptoms and any concerns about your medications.
-Your doctor may change the medications you take or adjust their doses depending on how you are doing.
+Treatment helps decrease symptoms and stops lupus from getting worse.
+Finding the right treatment plan for you can take time.
+You may need to try more than one medication or a combination of different medications.
+To find what works for you, see your doctor regularly to check if your treatment is working.
+Talk to your doctor about your symptoms while using new treatments.
+Your doctor may change your medications depending on how you are doing.
 This way, you and your doctor can find a treatment plan that works for you.

 If lupus is making you cry, give steroids, DMARDs, or biologics a try!